sergeykhbr/riscv_vhdl/README.md

   *"Rocket-chip"* CPU itself is the modern **64-bits processor with L1-cache, branch-predictor, MMU and virtualization support**.
   This sub-project also contains:
-    * *fw*: directory with the bootloader and FW examples.
     * *fw_images*: directory with the ROM images in HEX-format.
     * *prj*: project files for different CADs (Xilinx ISE, ModelSim).
     * *tb*: VHDL testbech of the full system and utilities.
     * *bit_files*: Pre-built FPGA images for ML605 and KC705 boards.
+- **examples** folder contains several C-examples that could help start working with the RISC-V system:
+    * *boot* is the code of the Boot Loader.
+It is also used for the SRAM initialization with the FW image and it allows to run examples on FPGA without using the debugger and external flash memory.
+    * *helloworld* the simplest example with UART output.
+    * *isrdemo* example with 1 second interrupt from timer and debug output.
-- **zephyr** is the ported on RISC-V 64-bits operation system.
+    * *zephyr* is ported on RISC-V 64-bits operation system.
       Information about this Real-Time Operation System for Internet of Things Devices provided by [Zephyr Project](https://www.zephyrproject.org/).
       Early support for the Zephyr Project includes Intel Corporation, NXP Semiconductors N.V., Synopsys, Inc. and UbiquiOS Technology Limited.
 - **debugger**.
 The last piece of the ready-to-use open HW/SW system is [Software Debugger (C++)](http://sergeykhbr.github.io/riscv_vhdl/sw_debugger_api_link.html) with the full system simulator available as a plug-in.